tusharsadhwani/blog/src/pages/post/builtins.md

 prop doesn't exist.
 ```

-But the preferred method to do this would be direct equivalent: `hasattr`
+But the preferred method to do this would be direct equivalent: `hasattr`.

 ```python
 >>> class X: